All Products

 The response header value can be set to an expression.

-To update the response header named Client-Ip-Geo-Location to the value ip.geoip.country to change the header value to the country or region of the client IP address, configure the following parameters:
+To modify the response header named Client-Ip-Geo-Location to the value ip.geoip.country, changing the header value to the country or region of the client IP address, specify the following:

 • Response Header Name: Client-Ip-Geo-Location